vsutedjo/exam_creator/README.md

 # exam_creator
-A tool that automatically creates exercise exam sheets from a set of given exercise sheets.
+A tool that automatically creates "exam" sheets from a random set of exercises (from tutorial sheets).
 This is useful for practising random exercises for a real exam.

 # Setup
 - Install all python modules listed in the `main.py` file.